FoxWorn3365/Shopkeepers/README.md

 4. (OPTIONAL) The plugin download source
 > Knowing where you downloaded the plugin from might help, always better to know some information
 5. (OPTIONAL) The `Shopkeepers.phar`
-> "Last wade," in case we can analyze the source
+> "Last wade", in case we can analyze the source

 ## Contribution guide
 Any contribution is greatly appreciated because you help me to lighten my workload, so here are some small guidelines to follow when you want to contribute: